selfage/message/README.md

 ## Design considerations for observable message

 We have also provided `@selfage/observable_js` in pure JavaScript to convert any objects into observable objects via ES6 proxy.
 The main reason we didn't do the same thing in TypeScript is that we failed to find a way to make the converted observable objects type-safe.
-I.e., what would be the return type for function `toObservable<T>(message: T): ?` requring `on<field name>Change()` to be added to `T` and can be type checked by TypeScript?
+I.e., what would be the return type for function `toObservable<T>(message: T): ?` requring `on(event: '<field name>', listener:...)` to be added to `T` and can be type checked by TypeScript?

 As for why we didn't allow bubbling up changes, it's because:

-1. It introduces lots of if-statements to check whether a callback function is provided.
-2. Our main use case is to observe changes on states to trigger UI changes, where each component can own its own observable message/object.
+1. Our main use case is to observe changes on states to trigger UI changes, where each component can own its own observable message/object.
 Nested messages/objects should be observed by nested components.
+It could be messy to ignore nested messages/objects.
-3. If you want to push new states into browser history, you probably don't want to push upon every single change, because an operation might trigger multiple changes which should be grouped into one history entry.
+2. If you want to push new states into browser history, you probably don't want to push upon every single change, because an operation might trigger multiple changes which should be grouped into one history entry.

-Exactly because of the same use case in mind, we only allow assigning one listener function to each property.